transcriptionpro/wuc-new/_posts/2016-07-10-video-bitcoin-programmable-money.md

 published: true
 ---

-<p>A talk in Sydney Australia on the programmability of bitcoin.
+<p>A talk in Sydney Australia on the <a href="/bitcoin-cold-storage-guide/">programmability of bitcoin</a>.
 Want to hear more about Bitcoin and open blockchains?</p>

 <center><iframe width="700" height="394" src="https://www.youtube.com/embed/6IDzpvmGzxo?list=PLPQwGV1aLnTthcG265_FYSaV24hFScvC0" frameborder="0" allowfullscreen></iframe></center>